ranjitjhala/ucsd-cse-fellows-2021/docs/index.md

 # Program

-**TL;DR** Please apply to the UCSD CSE post-doc program, **applications due August 6, 2021**.
+**TL;DR** Please apply to the UCSD CSE Fellows Post-doctoral Scholars Program, **applications due July 30, 2021**.

 We would like to announce the UCSD CSE Fellows program for 2021-22.
 This program seeks to recruit 1-3 talented postdoctoral scholars to CSE.
 Each postdoc will be hired for a 2-year position, with a salary between 61-65k per year.
-We aim to use this program to increase the diversity of research in UCSD CSE, and hence, we seek to particularly encourage applicants whose PhD work was done elsewhere.
+The goal of this program is to attract new ideas and talents to UCSD CSE and thus we particularly encourage applicants whose PhD work was done elsewhere.

-## Location

-We will expect postdocs to relocate to San Diego, but during the current pandemic we will accommodate candidates whose situation requires them to participate remotely.

 ## Mentors